ongyongzheng/generative_encoder/README.md

 #### Downloads

-The below links to some files that can be used to initialize a CelebA training session for GE.
+The below links to some files that can be used to initialize a CelebA training session for GE reconstruction.
+To know how to implement VAE for other applications, refer to README.txt in the downloaded folder, with instructions on how to configure the config file to take in different input and output folders for VAE.

 Folder structure:
 ```